alex-sadrgilany/ORM-Ecommerce-Back-End/README.md

 ## Description

 This project utilizes the sequelize package in order to create a back end for an ecommerce website.
 It creates a database filled with seed products of categories, products, product-tags, and tags.
 Using the sequelize syntax, models and routes were created to use with the database.
-And anybody who wishes to use this application can run a variety of requests to the back end including: get all categories/products/tags, get one category/product/tag, create one category/product/tag, update one category/product/tag, and delete one category/product/tag.
+Anybody who wishes to use this application can run a variety of requests to the back end including: get all categories/products/tags, get one category/product/tag, create one category/product/tag, update one category/product/tag, and delete one category/product/tag.

-Below is a walkthrough video that will show anybody who wishes to use this application how to do so.
+Below is a walkthrough video that will better illustrate how to use this application.

 Walkthrough Video: